 Financial Ratios

-Below is the table summarizing the key financial ratios for Charter Communications, Inc. (CHTR) over the last five fiscal years.
+The following table summarizes the financial ratios for Charter Communications, Inc. (CHTR) over the past five fiscal years.

 P/E41.7525.7310.8312.739.65